 Financing is available.
 Please call our office for more information.

 Who shouldn’t get this treatment?

 Secondary rhinoplasty is not an option for anyone with a medical condition that would make surgery or anesthesia contraindicated.
 If a patient is prescribed blood thinners, they are also are not a candidate for revision rhinoplasty.
 However, most healthy adults who want to correct the results of a poor rhinoplasty can benefit from this procedure.

 A revision rhinoplasty carries the same risks as any surgery, including bleeding, infection and adverse reactions to anesthesia.
 But nasal surgery is a very safe procedure with a low risk of serious complications for patients in good health.

 Where can I find revision rhinoplasty before and after photos?

 Revision rhinoplasty is an art as much as a science.
 To observe some of the remarkable results from this life-altering surgery, visit our revision rhinoplasty before and after photo gallery.

 Where can I get more information?

 If you have any revision rhinoplasty questions, Dr. Hecht and his expert staff will be happy to address any concerns you may have.
 The decision to have surgery is a major undertaking, and we’ll help you gather all the information you need to make an informed choice.

-Give us a call and schedule a consultation today.
-You’ll see why Dr. Hecht is the clear choice for your revision rhinoplasty in Scottsdale.
+Give us a call and schedule a consultation today regarding revision rhinoplasty in Scottsdale.
+You’ll see why Dr. Hecht is the clear choice for your surgery.